-With its tree-lined fairways and routinely exceptional conditioning, the first time visitor would be excused for thinking that Bowling Green resembles many of those old-world golf courses that often host U.S. Opens and other major golf events.
+With its tree-lined fairways and routinely exceptional conditioning, the first time visitor would be excused for thinking that Bowling Green resembles many of those traditional golf courses that often host U.S. Opens.

-However, that same first-time visitor soon discovers that while the course looks like a U.S. Open course, Bowling Green is fun, enjoyable, and playable.
+However, that same first-time visitor soon discovers that while the course looks like a U.S. Open course, Bowling Green is enjoyable for players of all standards.

-First and foremost, Bowling Green is a beautiful golf course offering wonderful views of the surrounding countryside.
-That’s right, you’re in the countryside, far removed from the hustle, noise, and poor air of the city.
+First and foremost, Bowling Green is a beautiful golf course offering wonderful views of the surrounding country side.
+Our location is nearby but off the beaten path.
+The sounds of daily life fade into the background.

 At Bowling Green, you are interacting with nature and the abundance of pines and oaks that define the course.

 The superintendent and his staff have two goals.
-One is to keep fairways, tees, greens, and bunkers in top condition at all times so that a shot from the fairway is played from a good lie and a well-struck and well-directed putt likely drops in the hole.
-The second, but no less important goal is to maintain the course with speed of play in mind: rough is never so penal that it’s impossible to find a ball; and the staff remove undergrowth so that epic recovery shots from the trees are very possible.
+Goal #1 is to keep fairways, tees, greens, and bunkers in top condition consistently despite the weather so that a shot from the fairway is played from a good lie and a well-struck and well-directed putt likely drops in the hole.
+The second, but no less important goal is to maintain the course with speed of play in mind: rough is never so severe that it’s impossible to find a ball; and the greens staff removes undergrowth so that epic recovery shots from under the trees are very possible.

-The staff keep the greens at a sensible 8-10 on the stimpmeter-your ball will roll well but you will not be worrying that a four-foot downhill putt will roll 20 feet past the hole.
+The staff keep the greens at a sensible pace given the tiers, humps and overall pitch of these large greens-your ball will roll out but you will not be worrying that a four-foot downhill putt will roll 20 feet past the hole.
 Our greens and green speeds make the game more enjoyable and help to speed up play.

-Finally, Bowling Green provides superb variety without being punishing.
-While many golf courses offer ‘unique challenges’ and ‘signature holes’ Bowling Green provides ample variety so that each hole is memorable without resorting to design features that make the course “U.S. Open difficult” for most golfers.
-It may look like a U.S. Open course but it doesn’t play like one.
+Finally, Bowling Green provides superb variety without being overly difficult.
+While many golf courses offer ‘unique challenges’ and ‘signature holes’ Bowling Green provides ample variety so that each hole is memorable without resorting to design features that make the course “U.S. Open difficult” for amateur golfers.